Morgan Stanley Raises VMware (NYSE:VMW) Price Target to $156.00

-VMware (NYSE:VMW) had its target price lifted by equities researchers at Morgan Stanley from $149.00 to $156.00 in a report released on Wednesday, Benzinga reports.
-The brokerage presently has an “equal weight” rating on the virtualization software provider’s stock.
-Morgan Stanley’s target price points to a potential upside of 3.65% from the stock’s current price.
+VMware (NYSE:VMW) had its price objective upped by Morgan Stanley from $149.00 to $156.00 in a research note published on Wednesday, AnalystRatings.net reports.
+They currently have an equal weight rating on the virtualization software provider’s stock.

-VMW has been the subject of a number of other research reports.
-Credit Suisse Group reiterated a “hold” rating on shares of VMware in a research report on Friday, August 28th.
-Cross Research raised VMware from a “hold” rating to a “buy” rating in a report on Wednesday, August 12th.
-Citigroup raised their price objective on VMware from $193.00 to $200.00 and gave the company a “buy” rating in a report on Friday, August 28th.
-Royal Bank of Canada upped their target price on VMware from $181.00 to $185.00 and gave the stock an “outperform” rating in a research note on Friday, August 28th.
-Finally, Northland Securities started coverage on shares of VMware in a research note on Thursday, September 3rd.
-They issued an “outperform” rating and a $169.00 price target on the stock.
-One analyst has rated the stock with a sell rating, nine have assigned a hold rating and twenty have assigned a buy rating to the stock.
-VMware has a consensus rating of “Buy” and an average price target of $167.48.
+Several other brokerages also recently issued reports on VMW.
+Credit Suisse Group reiterated a hold rating on shares of VMware in a research note on Friday, August 28th.
+Barclays dropped their target price on shares of VMware from $187.00 to $180.00 and set an overweight rating on the stock in a research note on Wednesday.
+BMO Capital Markets reiterated a buy rating on shares of VMware in a research note on Friday, August 28th.
+Northland Securities started coverage on shares of VMware in a research note on Thursday, September 3rd.
+They issued an outperform rating and a $169.00 target price on the stock.
+Finally, William Blair reissued an outperform rating on shares of VMware in a report on Friday, October 2nd.
+Nine analysts have rated the stock with a hold rating and twenty have given a buy rating to the company.
+VMware presently has a consensus rating of Buy and a consensus price target of $169.92.

-In other VMware news, CFO Zane Rowe sold 14,450 shares of VMware stock in a transaction on Thursday, September 10th.
-The stock was sold at an average price of $141.95, for a total value of $2,051,177.50.
-Following the sale, the chief financial officer now owns 121,027 shares in the company, valued at $17,179,782.65.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, VP Amy Fliegelman Olli sold 1,348 shares of the company’s stock in a transaction on Wednesday, September 2nd.
-The shares were sold at an average price of $142.30, for a total value of $191,820.40.
+In other news, CFO Zane Rowe sold 14,450 shares of the stock in a transaction on Thursday, September 10th.
+The shares were sold at an average price of $141.95, for a total value of $2,051,177.50.
+Following the completion of the sale, the chief financial officer now directly owns 121,027 shares of the company’s stock, valued at $17,179,782.65.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, VP Amy Fliegelman Olli sold 1,348 shares of the stock in a transaction on Wednesday, September 2nd.
+The stock was sold at an average price of $142.30, for a total transaction of $191,820.40.
 The disclosure for this sale can be found here.
-Insiders sold 51,037 shares of company stock valued at $7,050,117 in the last three months.
-28.50% of the stock is currently owned by insiders.
+Over the last three months, insiders sold 53,527 shares of company stock valued at $7,423,617.
+Corporate insiders own 28.50% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in VMW.
-Summit X LLC purchased a new stake in shares of VMware in the 3rd quarter valued at approximately $58,000.
-IFP Advisors Inc raised its position in VMware by 146.7% in the third quarter.
-IFP Advisors Inc now owns 185 shares of the virtualization software provider’s stock valued at $26,000 after purchasing an additional 110 shares during the period.
-Global Wealth Management Investment Advisory Inc. purchased a new stake in VMware in the second quarter valued at approximately $34,000.
-NEXT Financial Group Inc acquired a new position in VMware during the third quarter worth $36,000.
-Finally, Jacobi Capital Management LLC boosted its position in shares of VMware by 635.1% during the second quarter.
-Jacobi Capital Management LLC now owns 272 shares of the virtualization software provider’s stock worth $42,000 after buying an additional 235 shares during the period.
-Institutional investors and hedge funds own 18.54% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Vanguard Group Inc. increased its stake in shares of VMware by 0.6% in the second quarter.
+Vanguard Group Inc. now owns 4,987,643 shares of the virtualization software provider’s stock worth $772,387,000 after purchasing an additional 28,593 shares in the last quarter.
+Great West Life Assurance Co.
+Can increased its stake in shares of VMware by 4,464.4% in the third quarter.
+Great West Life Assurance Co.
+Can now owns 3,727,802 shares of the virtualization software provider’s stock worth $13,712,000 after purchasing an additional 3,646,131 shares in the last quarter.
+UBS Asset Management Americas Inc. increased its stake in shares of VMware by 19.8% in the third quarter.
+UBS Asset Management Americas Inc. now owns 3,250,335 shares of the virtualization software provider’s stock worth $466,976,000 after purchasing an additional 536,321 shares in the last quarter.
+Nordea Investment Management AB boosted its position in shares of VMware by 170.1% during the second quarter.
+Nordea Investment Management AB now owns 2,288,184 shares of the virtualization software provider’s stock worth $346,270,000 after acquiring an additional 1,440,981 shares during the last quarter.
+Finally, First Trust Advisors LP boosted its position in shares of VMware by 35.6% during the third quarter.
+First Trust Advisors LP now owns 2,107,217 shares of the virtualization software provider’s stock worth $302,744,000 after acquiring an additional 552,848 shares during the last quarter.
+18.54% of the stock is owned by hedge funds and other institutional investors.

 VMware Company Profile